-1.2.3.5 Oracle machines
+1.2.3.6 Oracle machines

-The notion of Turing-reductions, which was discussed in §1.2.3.2, is captured by the following definition of so-called oracle machines.
-Loosely speaking, an oracle machine is a machine that is augmented such that it may pose questions to the outside.
-(A rigorous formulation of this notion is provided below.)
-We consider the case in which these questions, called queries, are answered consistently by some function $f : \{0, 1\}^ \rightarrow \{0, 1\}^$ , called the oracle.
+The notion of Turing-reductions, which was discussed in $\S1.2.3.3$ , is captured by the following definition of so-called oracle machines.
+Loosely speaking, an oracle

+&lt;sup>19For example, the NP-completeness of SAT (cf. Theorem 2.22) implies that any algorithm solving SAT in time T yields an algorithm that factors composite numbers in time T' such that $T'(n) = poly(n) \cdot (1 + T(poly(n)))$ .
+(More generally, if the correctness of solutions for n-bit instances of some search problem R can be verified in time t(n) then the hypothesis regarding SAT implies that solutions (for n-bit instances of R) can be found in time T' such that T'(n) = $t(n) \cdot (1 + T(O(t(n))^2)).)$ machine is a machine that is augmented such that it may pose questions to the outside.
+We consider the case in which these questions, called queries, are answered consistently by some function $f : \{0,1\}^ \to \{0,1\}^$ , called the oracle.
 That is, if the machine makes a query q then the answer it obtains is f(q).
-In such a case, we say that the oracle instances of some search problem can be verified in time t(n) then such solutions can be found in time T' such that $T'(n) = t(n) \cdot (1 + T(O(t(n))^2)).)$ machine is given access to the oracle f.
-For an oracle machine M, a string x and a function f, we denote by $M^{f}(x)$ the output of M on input x when given access to the oracle f.
+In such a case, we say that the oracle machine is given access to the oracle f.
+For an oracle machine M, a string x and a function f, we denote by $M^f(x)$ the output of M on input x when given access to the oracle f.
 (Re-examining the second part of the proof of Theorem 1.5, observe that we have actually described an oracle machine that computes d' when given access to the oracle d.)